 Now that you know the process we went through to review MeetMe lets get into the results!

 Now that we have some context for this review, let’s see how MeetMe.com stacks up against a known site.
-AFF is easily one of the biggest names in the hookup website scene so it’s perfect for comparison.
+AFF (which you can try for free) is easily the best hookup app we’ve seen lately, especially for regular single guys.
+Here is how they compare:

 Our team rates each site objectively based on many hours of independent research, the features each site offers, and how it compares with other sites.
 The ratings are the opinion of our editors and their extensive experience.